Find out what opportunities for multilingualism you have.

 No structure

-SEO is not crucial, you now need 1-2 subpages in another language and do not want any additional effort.
+SEO is not crucial, you need 1-2 subpages in another language now and don’t want any extra effort.

 Stage 2